International Affairs Program

-Tentative Fall 2013 International Affairs schedule now online -- please check back for updates before registration.
+Summer and Fall 2014 schedules are now online -- tentative and please check back for updates before registering.

 The International Affairs Program (IAFS) at the University of Colorado Boulder is an interdisciplinary major within the College of Arts & Sciences.
 IAFS has grown to become one of the largest majors at CU-Boulder.
 Based in the University Club, IAFS is an academically challenging undergraduate program with an energetic community, offering our students small school opportunities within the broader campus.
 In keeping with CU-Boulder's Flagship 2030 strategic plan, we recognize the importance of globalization to our ideas and our lives.
 We value citizenship, from CU to the world.

 Due to the growing interdependence of global society, the United States has seen an expansion of employment opportunities in government and international organizations, agencies, and businesses.
 Today there is a need for college graduates with a strong background in international affairs.
 The University of Colorado offers a comprehensive and flexible multidisciplinary program in international affairs leading to the Bachelor of Arts (B.A.) degree.
 Our major requirements include courses from the Anthropology, Economics, Geography, History and Political Science departments, as well as other departments across the college and campus.
 In addition, through your geographic concentration, you will become well acquainted with at least one selected region of the world outside of the United States and attain proficiency in the language of that region, as well as familiarity with its cultural and political activities.
 Regions of concentration include: Africa/Middle East, Asia, Europe/Eurasia, and Latin America.
 The program also offers an internship class and an honors program, as well as an International Media Certificate with the School of Journalism and Mass Communication.